-Article 54(a) of Directive 2001/83/EC sets out what is required in relation to the name of the medicinal product: The full name of the medicinal product, with its strength and its pharmaceutical form, and, if appropriate, whether it is intended for babies should appear on the outer packaging (the carton) and on the immediate packaging to aid accurate identification of the medicinal product.
-Where the medicinal product contains up to three active ingredients, the common name(s) of these active ingredient(s) should immediately follow the invented name of the medicinal product on the outer packaging and the immediate packaging, unless the common name(s) is part of the name.
+Article 54(a) of Directive 2001/83/EC sets out what is required in relation to the name of the medicinal product.
+The full name of the medicinal product, with its strength and its pharmaceutical form, and, if appropriate, whether it is intended for babies, children or adults, should appear on the outer packaging and on the immediate packaging to aid accurate identification of the medicinal product.

+Where the medicinal product contains up to three active ingredients, the INN/common name(s) of these active ingredient(s) should be stated after the full name on the outer packaging and the immediate packaging, unless the INN/common name(s) is part of the name.
+The INN should be afforded due prominence for safety reasons.
+Where space is at premium the shortened term for pharmaceutical form, as stated in the in the list of EDQM "Standard Terms" may be used on small immediate packaging.

-For requirements concerning Braille, see chapter 2.
+For requirements concerning Braille, see Chapter 2.